YahooArchive/daytona/docs/GettingStarted.md

 #### Installing core Daytona components, scheduler and agent on the same machine (tested with Ubuntu 14.04)
 * Running all the core components, scheduler and agent on the same machine should be the first step in gaining familiarity with Daytona
 * Clone the git repo
-* cd Daytona-V2/InstallScrips/Ubuntu
+* cd daytona/InstallScrips/Ubuntu
 * ./install_daytona_all.sh
 * Make sure you see the Daytona login page at http://daytona-host

 #### Installing Daytona agent on any other execution Host (Tested with Ubuntu 14.04)
 * This should be pursued only after you are familiar with basic functionalities of Daytona
 * Clone the git repo
-* cd Daytona-V2/InstallScrips/Ubuntu
+* cd daytona/InstallScrips/Ubuntu
 * ./install_daytona_agent.sh

 #### Using Docker
 * A docker-compose.yaml file has been has been included for your convinience to install and run Daytona
 * Install latest version of docker and docker-compose
 * clone the git repo
-* cd Daytona-V2
+* cd daytona
 * docker-compose up
 * Make sure you see the Daytona login page at http://daytona-host:8080